 Musée de Saint-Martin is a museum The first showroom features an exhibit on the life of the Arawak Indians, and includes artifacts excavated from historic settlement areas.
 The most impressive of these artifacts is a molding of a Indian burial dated to 450 AD.

-The table right below enables you to learn more details concerning some museums worth checking out in St. Martin.
+The following chart has some key facts regarding some museums worth checking out in St. Martin.

 |--||Grand-Case, 2.2 mi.
 North-Northeast of Central St. Martin|